randy408/libspng/SECURITY.md

 Security issues should be sent to contact@libspng.org - [GPG key](https://libspng.org/randy-pubkey.asc)

-Reponse time may vary, issues are proritized by severity and impact.
+Response time may vary, issues are prioritized by severity and impact.